Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Buy the FurHaven if your dog is under 75 lbs and you want a genuine improvement over polyfill without a large investment.
 Understand its foam limitations at higher weights, and it overperforms.

-For dogs that struggle in summer heat, pairing an orthopedic bed with one of the best cooling dog beds for hot weather can improve comfort even further.
-Check out our guide to the best cooling dog beds and mats for hot weather.
+For dogs that struggle in summer heat, pairing an orthopedic bed with one of the best cooling dog beds for hot weather can further improve comfort.